brightsign/brightsign-html5-digital-clock/README.md

 - timezone: Optional.
 In minutes relative to UTC.
 This overrides the time on the BS player.
 Default: same as the player's timezone.

 ## face: In the URL, supply this as the "path" parameter:
 - path: Optional.
 Path or URL to the clock background image.
+Clock image is scaled to match width, height.
 Default: none.

 ## caption:
 - caption: Optional.
 Text that appears before the time in a digital clock.
 Default: none.